 With all watering, the general rule is to water thoroughly but not too often.

 When you water, you want to soak the entire root system and not only the top layer of soil.

 Incorrect frequent watering in small quantities may lead to roots growing shallow in their search for moisture.

 This is the opposite of what you want.

 Instead, water when the vegetable garden bed is dry 1-2 knuckles deep.
 And never get the plants wet; water the mulch between the plants.

 You will need to water more often if you are growing garden vegetables in containers, grow bags or raised garden beds.
 Here, the roots cannot grow deep in search of moisture stored in deeper layers of soil.

 There you have it.
-Follow these 10 steps and you will be successful growing garden vegetables at home.
+Follow these ten steps and successfully grow garden vegetables at home.

 And when you have those first harvested greens on your table – you too will be hooked.